MicroProse: Legacy

-Sid Meier, who now works at Firaxis Games, eventually got the rights of most of his games back under his control from Atari Inc. Railroad Tycoon series rights was sold to PopTop Software, who developed Railroad Tycoon II and Railroad Tycoon 3.
+Sid Meier, who now works at Firaxis Games, eventually got the rights of most of his games back under his control from Atari Inc. The Railroad Tycoon series rights were sold to PopTop Software, who developed Railroad Tycoon II and Railroad Tycoon 3.
 Eventually, Poptop was acquired by Take-Two Interactive, which later also acquired Firaxis as well, thus returning the rights to the series to Meier, resulting in Sid Meier's Railroads!, released by Take-Two's 2K Games along with a new Sid Meier's Pirates! and the new Civilization games, including Sid Meier's Civilization III, Sid Meier's Civilization IV, Sid Meier's Civilization V, Sid Meier's Civilization IV: Colonization and Sid Meier's Civilization Revolution.
 Firaxis Games also developed the X-COM series' reboot XCOM: Enemy Unknown, which was followed by 2K Marin's spin-off The Bureau: XCOM Declassified.

 Master of Orion III was developed by Quicksilver Software and released under the Infogrames label.
 Falcon 4.0 rights were sold to Graphsim Entertainment, who developed Falcon 4.0: Allied Force.